bvavra/MIDI_Accordion/circuit.md

 This is it - it all comes down to this.
 Once you have a final draft of how you want to map the circuit boards all that's left is to solder everything together.

 **Disclaimer:** The accordion is not a standardized instrument - they vary greatly in how they are manufactured, so the inner workings can be different from accordion to accordion.
 That being said, take this guide with a grain of salt, as not all of these instructions may exactly apply to your model of accordion.
-Also, this guide assumes you've chosen in the previous guide to attach bockers on the inside of the accordion (unless otherwise specified).
+Also, this guide assumes you've chosen in the previous guide to attach blockers on the inside of the accordion (unless otherwise specified).

 ### Solution